asingh275/Tic-Tac-Toe/README.md

 #### message event

+Message event is used to send all messages related to the functioning of the game.

 #### Method types

-**These are the events that the client side will be listening for:**
+**These are the different methods that the client side will be listening for:**

 - game-created